Igor Domsac | June 20, 2025

 Terminological imprecision not only affects public or academic discourse: it can also have serious legal consequences.
 The principle of legality requires that criminal laws be drafted in a clear, precise, and predictable manner.
 The ambiguous use of legal concepts can open the door to arbitrary interpretations and unfair application of the law.

-In many countries, the absence of differentiated frameworks for the traditional uses of psychoactive species leads to Indigenous people or facilitators with ancestral training being treated as criminals, rather than as bearers of legitimate ancestral knowledge.
+In many countries, the absence of differentiated frameworks for the traditional uses of species with psychoactive properties leads to Indigenous people or facilitators with ancestral training being treated as criminals, rather than as bearers of legitimate ancestral knowledge.
 Here, precision in language also represents a tool for justice.

 Towards an ecology of language